 Adsense like sites pays like a regular 9-5 job.
 Many bloggers earn even more than their usual day job.
 The extra money you earn from blogging can be used to reinvest in some other blogging projects.
 You can travel and even work from remote locations without worrying about your projects.
 Become a remote blogger and get to work when and where you want – or travel while blogging!

-You just need to add fresh content and monitor your sites and that can be done just by having a internet connection.
-No need to ask for leave from your boss, or justify your skills for pay hike.
+You just need to add fresh content and monitor your sites and that can be done just by having an internet connection.
+No need to ask for leave from your boss, or justify your skills for a pay hike.
 Just set up your own online business and you can be your own boss in no time!!!

 Adsense based sites, however, suffer from some drawbacks too.
 Some bloggers add too many ads in a bid to earn more money from it.
-Adding more ads not only will reduce your income but will also impact user experience and badly hit bounce rate.
+Adding more ads not only will reduce your income but will also impact user experience and badly hit the bounce rate.

 Just try to understand it.
 A user comes on the site to check content or looking for some solution for a problem that your site offers.
 If you bombard him with too many ads, he will close your site and click on next available link appearing in Google search result.